 What is Skin Biopsy

 Your doctor may want to obtain a sample of skin in order to diagnose diseases of the skin, such as those caused by skin tumors, other types of growths, infections, or other skin conditions.
 This procedure is called a skin biopsy.

-A biopsy of a lesion of the skin, such as in mole removal or tumor removal, can help your doctor tell the difference between a skin cancer and a benign, or noncancerous, lesion.
+A biopsy of a lesion of the skin can help your doctor tell the difference between a skin cancer and a benign, or noncancerous, lesion.
 The skin sample obtained during a biopsy is sent to a laboratory for examination under a microscope.

 How the procedure is performed: